diuis/docker-debian9-wget_nodejs_python3/README.md

-# Docker debian 9 image with wget, nodejs and python
+# Docker ubuntu image with wget, nodejs and python

 Docker ubuntu image with wget, nodejs, python 2 and python 3